Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact model: Wagner theory

 \section{Post-impact model: Wagner theory}

 At $t = t_{c}$, since we ignore the role of the entrapped gas bubble, the solid body is assumed to be wetted over the region $|x|<d_{c}$, while the remainder of the body is not in contact with the liquid.
 As time progresses further, the free surface is violently displaced into two high-speed, thin jets of liquid that shoot along the impacting body.
+For $t>t_{c}$, the picture is as in figure \ref{fig:PostImpactStructure}, in which $x = \pm d(t)$ now denote the turnover points where the free surface becomes vertical and $x = \pm c(t)$ denote the tips of the jets (hence the extent of wetted region).
 For the remainder of this analysis, we shall assume that the air layers between the jets/impactor and the liquid pool play a lower-order role in the evolution of the impact.
 Hence, in particular, the jets are assumed to remain attached to the solid body and the air between the body and ahead of the wetted region is essentially quiescent.
 The reader is directed to \cite{Purvis2004, Moore2013, Moore2014} for a detailed investigation into the effect of these air regions after impact.

-For $t>t_{c}$, the picture is as in figure \ref{fig:PostImpactStructure}, in which $x = \pm d(t)$ now denote the turnover points where the free surface becomes vertical and $x = \pm c(t)$ denote the tips of the jets (hence the extent of wetted region).

 To investigate the post-impact behaviour, we shall follow the ideas of Wagner theory, \cite{Wagner1932, Howison1991}.
-On the lengthscale $O(\ve R)$, which we recall was the appropriate lengthscale in the liquid for the pre-impact dynamics discussed in \textsection \ref{sec:PreImpact}, the boundary conditions linearise onto the undisturbed waterline, and the effect of the jets can be neglected.
-Then, for $t>t_{c}$, to leading order, the liquid velocity potential must therefore satisfy the linearised mixed boundary value problem \refstepcounter{equation} \begin{linenomath}
+On the lengthscale $O(\ve R^{*})$, which we recall was the appropriate lengthscale in the liquid for the pre-impact dynamics discussed in \textsection \ref{sec:PreImpact}, the boundary conditions linearize onto the undisturbed waterline, and the effect of the jets can be neglected.
+Then, for $t>t_{c}$, to leading order, the liquid velocity potential must therefore satisfy the mixed boundary value problem \refstepcounter{equation} \begin{linenomath}

 \end{linenomath} such that \begin{linenomath}

 \end{linenomath} on the solid body, and \refstepcounter{equation} \begin{linenomath}

 \end{linenomath} on the free surface.
 Far from the impact, the fluid is still quiescent, so that \begin{linenomath}